WastelandRoot/coinscry/README.md

 Active development happens on [Forgejo at git.kal.run/kaltec/coinscry](https://git.kal.run/kaltec/coinscry); GitHub is the release mirror.

-Issues and pull requests welcome on either platform.
+Issues and pull requests welcome on github.
 See [`DESIGN.md`](DESIGN.md) for the architecture rationale (especially §3, which covers why the addon is a companion overlay rather than something injected into TSM's vendor frame).

 ## License